-The UCC's mailing lists are the lifeblood of the club.
+The UCC's mailing lists are the best way of getting in touch with other UCCans.
 Many of our members are not able to be around the clubroom due to work commitments, or because they are no longer in Perth.
 Yet still these members retain a partially active interest in the club through its mailing lists.
 The UCC hosts numerous mailing lists, for all manner of topics, browsable via the web interface listed above.